asquarezone/AWSClassRoom/Architect/Basics/Feb19/introtoscaling.md

    * Other kind of scaling is called as horizontal scaling
    * you dont change size but you add one/more ec2 instances
-   * Concept: Auto Scaling Group
+   * Concept: Auto Scaling Group, Load balancer, Target Groups

 * Other Areas:
    * Every Ec2 machine machine has an ip address